dperkins-ct/spewg-cache/README.md

 - Useful for caching data that becomes stale after a certain period.

 ## Sharding
-Sharding is a fundamental technic that is used to partition data across multiple nodeas, ensuring scalability and performance.
+Sharding is a fundamental technique that is used to partition data across multiple nodes, ensuring scalability and performance.
 Sharding offers the following benefits
-    - Horizontal Scalaing: Allows you to scale horizontally by adding more nodes to your system.
+    - Horizontal Scaling: Allows you to scale horizontally by adding more nodes to your system.
 This enables the cache to handle larger datasets and higher request volumes without degrading performance
     - Load Distribution
     - Parallel Processing: multiple shards can process requests in parallel
     - Isolation of Failures: if one shard fails, others can continue to operate
     - Simplified management

 ### Hash-based Sharding
-This cache uses hash-based sharding, where a hash based function is applied ot the shard key to determine the shard.
+This cache uses hash-based sharding, where a hash based function is applied to the shard key to determine the shard.
 This ensures a uniform distribution of data across shards.

 The hash ring provides a consistent way to map keys to nodes, even as the system scales.
 Consistent hashing minimizes disruptions caused by adding or removing nodes.
 The implementation in the patch focuses on simplicity.